jsohlendorff/continuous_time_LTMLE/article.typ

 Under certain regularity conditions, this estimator is asymptotically linear at $P$ with influence function $phi_tau^* (dot; P)$;
 however, such conditions are not the focus of this paper.

+// Anders comment: Suggest restructuring above in this way:
+//
+// In this section, we derive the efficient influence function for
+// $Psi_tau^g$ which we denote by $phi_tau^*$.
+The effient influence
+// function is a $P$-indexed function which is square integrable and
+// has mean zero under $P$.
+The efficient influence function
+// $phi_tau^*$ can be interpreted as the functional derivative of
+// $Psi_tau^g$ [refs to Kennedy paper or Hines, Dukes et al
+// "Demystifying efficient ..."].
+The efficient influence function can
+// be used to construct efficient estimators and construct
+// asymptotically valid tests and confidence interval.
+In addition,
+// influence function-based estimators can use of machine learning
+// methods to estimate the nuisance parameters under certain
+// regularity.
+To achieve this, we debias our initial ICE-IPCW
+// estimator (defined in Algorithm...) using double/debiased machine
+// learning (@chernozhukovDoubleMachineLearning2018).
+This leads to
+// the one-step estimator,
+//
+// $hat(Psi)_n = hat(Psi)^0_n + bb(P)_n phi_tau^* (dot; hat(eta)), $
+//
+// where $hat(Psi)^0_n$ is the initial estimator ICE-IPCW estimator,
+// and $hat(eta)$ is a collection of estimates for the nuisance
+// parameters appearing in @eq:eif.
+Under certain regularity
+// conditions, this estimator is asymptotically linear at $P$ with
+// influence function $phi_tau^*(dot; P)$.

+// Anders comment: There is some clash of notation above if we both
+// write \phi(P) and \phi(\hat\eta).
+Should explain this and
+// preferable only use one of the two.
+We could perhaps just use
+// \hat{P} instead of \hat\eta to avoid the clash.

+// Anders comment: I don't understand the following paragraph?
+You say
+// you don't have a method for obtaining valid inference with ML?
+But
+// you do have a method for constructing CI's, right?
+What do you mean
+// by "not formally obtain inference..."?
 An algorithm for this one-step estimator is given in the uncensored situation or to obtain conservative inference when censoring is present (@alg:onestepsimple).
 However, we do not formally obtain inference if flexible machine learning methods